NFL RedZone: Availability

 The RedZone Channel is available on most American pay television providers carrying the NFL Network, and is presented in both standard and high definition; availability of the channel depends on the service tier.
 Some carriers might carry NFL Network available on their main digital tier, while RedZone might be relegated to a digital sports tier at an additional cost.
 Access to the network is available through the Watch NFL Network mobile app via a subscriber's TV Everywhere credentials if offered by their provider, or through a provider's own viewing app.
 Before the 2018 season, the app was one of the few exceptions where some form of access to NFL games is offered beyond Verizon Wireless subscribers due to that provider's mobile rights exclusivity (That season, Verizon-owned Yahoo Sports opened its live NFL streams to users from other mobile phone providers).

 Including the 18 Sundays of the NFL regular season, and as many as five special broadcasts during the preseason, RedZone broadcasts a total of 18–22 days out of the year.

 In the United Kingdom, NFL RedZone is broadcast in full on Sky Sports Mix.

-Since 2014, NFL RedZone aired in Australia on ESPN Australia until 2019.
+Between 2014 and 2019, NFL RedZone aired in Australia on ESPN Australia.

 In Canada, starting in 2020, NFL RedZone is included for subscribers of TSN through TSN.ca and the TSN Go mobile app.
+It is also included with TSN+.
 A French-language version is also available on RDS.ca and RDS Direct.

 ESPN Latin America began to air NFL RedZone in 2016.
 It features two pairs of Spanish-language announcers, one for the early games and another for the late games.

 In Spain, starting in 2021, NFL RedZone is broadcast in full on Deportes por Movistar Plus+.